Status badges

 Pipeline badges

 Pipeline badges are used to describe the execution status of a particular pipeline.
-They can be found in the right menu on the pipeline overview:
+To add a badge, click the hamburger icon on the pipeline view and select 'Badge':

 Branch badges